leeprovoost/go-rest-api-template/README.md

 }
 ```

+BTW, notice the `Render.JSON`?
+That's part of `"github.com/unrolled/render"` and allows us to render JSON output when we send data back to the client.

-This will return the following to the client:
+So, this will return the following to the client:

 ```
 {